Deadly earthquake hits Indonesia's Sulawesi island | DW | 15.01.2021

 At least three people have died and dozens are injured after a powerful quake damaged buildings.
-Videos on social media showed residents fleeing and people trapped under the rubble.
+A hospital has collapsed, trapping patients and staff.

 An earthquake struck Indonesia's Sulawesi island early on Friday morning, killing at least three people and injuring dozens more.